0atman/hacking-mandarin-sphinx/word-order.md

        place         To explain where an event happened, the place expression comes before the verb.

        preposition   These are phrases which qualify an activity.
 They are placed before the verb and after the place.

-       object        the Mandarin Chinese object has a great deal of flexibility.
+       object        the Mandarin object has a great deal of flexibility.
 It is usually placed after the verb, but other possibilities include before the verb, before the subject, or even omitted.

 NOTES